 Napoleon cake - Puff-paste and scalded cream pastry.

-Narsharab - Spiced pomegranate sauce.
+Narsharab - Spiced pomegranate molasses.

 Nastoyka - Infused vodka.

 Okroshka - Cold soup based on kwas (see) garnished with finely chopped fresh and boiled vegetables and, at times, boiled veal (okroshka myasnaya.)

 Olivier salad - Russian salad.

 Pastila - Soft confectionery in form of sticks or rectangular blocs made by whipping fruit and berry purée with sugar and egg whites.
 See also Zefir.